waiyanhein/how-to-upload-multiple-files-using-retrofit-in-android/README.md

 # how-to-upload-multiple-files-using-retrofit-in-android
-How to upload multiple files in using retrofit in android
+Uploading multiple files in using Retrofit in android

-This is the example of uploading array of files using retrofit in Android.

-####This is how the service will look like
+### Service interface
 ```
 public interface ApiService {